 Japanese taxpayers were shut out from Olympic venues.
-But they now can view the staggering bill.
+Now they can view the staggering bill.

 To those critics, Bach personifies the costly hangover from a party Tokyo wasn’t even invited to.

 Every Olympic Games is expensive for the host city or nation.
-But those hosts typically have gains to show in return, including global recognition and millions of tourists who spend money on local businesses.
+But those hosts typically have gains to show in return, including global recognition and millions of tourists who spend money at local businesses.

 But those benefits won’t materialize for Tokyo, host of the most expensive Olympics to date and the first to host one with mostly empty venues — and hardly any domestic revenue — because of the pandemic.